 | Section 148 imports | Collected by Customs at GD assessment — no separate deposit by importer |

 In practice, most withholding agents deposit weekly to stay current.
-The monthly 165 statement is filed by the 15th of the following month listing all deposits made.
+The Section 165 statement is filed quarterly, on or before the 20th day of the month following the end of each quarter, listing all deposits made.

 | Default | Consequence |